gcallah/MiscWriting/Empire/empire.md

 ## Objections

-### Against Empire Building
+### I'm Against Empire Building

-One person to whom I showed an early sketch of this essay didn't like it, as he "objected to empire building."
+One person to whom I showed an early sketch of this essay didn't approve because he "objected to empire building."
 But this is like objecting to the deforestation of the island of Manhattan: it's too late; it has already happened.
 Objecting to American empire building might have made good sense in 1848 or 1898, but today, it is already built.
 The question is what do we do with it?